cjpuskar/COMPAS/README.md

 While viewing the data in Excel, I noticed several source fields that needed parsing in order to fill out their target field counterparts.

-While I didn't parse data out for every possible opportunity (parse out country_id based off of state and provinces data, or pull technical skills out of notes field, ect) below are a few exmaples of where I did.
+While I didn't parse data out for every possible opportunity below are a few examples of where I did.

 #### Source (S) into app_source (T) & source_name (T)